 You can read more about how to practice the pause and other newborn baby survival tips in this post here.

-If your baby is significantly older than this and is not sleeping through the night, the pause can still work for you, but it does end up sounding a bit more like a more “traditional” cry it out.
+If your baby is significantly older and is not sleeping through the night, the pause can still work for you, but it does end up sounding a bit more like a more “traditional” cry it out.

 Sarah at Busy Blooming Joy also has some additional tips to help you practice the pause.